 As a parent, few things are more distressing than watching your child struggle with a constant cough and breathing trouble.
 Bronchitis in kids is a common yet often overlooked condition that can leave children feeling tired, irritable, and unwell.
 According to the Indian Council of Medical Research (ICMR), nearly 15% of children under 10 in urban areas experience recurring respiratory infections, including bronchitis.

+At Dr Batra’s®, our doctors provide personalised homeopathic treatment that not only relieves bronchitis symptoms but also strengthens your child’s immunity and reduces the chances of future flare-ups.
+With over 40 years of clinical experience and a focus on gentle, holistic care, we help your child breathe better, naturally.
 In this blog, we’ll explore the key symptoms of bronchitis in children, common triggers, home care tips, and how homeopathy can offer safe, side-effect-free relief by treating the root cause.

 What happens in bronchitis ?